Skip to main content

 Upon completing a Bachelor of Science in Global Health, students should be able to:

-- Assess intersectional factors and diverse health needs of populations across different cultural, social, biological, economic, political, environmental, digital, and geographical contexts influencing global health outcomes.
+5. Evaluate how intersecting cultural, social, biological, economic, political, environmental, digital, and geographical factors influence population health outcomes.

 Global Health Core (40 credits)